continuedev/continue/docs/docs/how-to-use-continue.md

 ### Ask about errors

-Continue can also help explain errors and offer possible solutions.
-You will need to copy and paste the error text into the text input though.
+Continue can also help explain errors / exceptions and offer possible solutions.
+When you come across an error / exception in your terminal, press `cmd+shift+r` (MacOS) / `ctrl+shift+r` (Windows).
+This will throw the stack trace into Continue and ask for it to explain the issue to you.

-Examples
-- “explain this error to me in human understandable way”
-- "what are some ideas for how I might solve this problem?"

 ### Figure out what shell command to run